hamdii02/Targeted-Adversarial-Attacks-on-Sentiment-Analysis-Models/README.md

-# Chameleon: Text Classification Model Analysis
+# Targeted Adversarial Attacks on Sentiment Analysis Models

-This is a Python framework designed to analyze text classification models by finding sentences with similar sentiment scores to a given target sentence.
+This is a Python framework designed to attack text classification models by finding sentences with similar sentiment scores to a given target sentence.
 It supports HuggingFace text classification models and provides tools for probing and generating adversarial examples.

-Features
-    Model Support: Works with HuggingFace text classification models.
-    Probes: Includes probes to analyze models and find sentences with similar sentiment scores.

-    Modular Design: Clean and modular structure for easy extension.

-# Available Probes:  TextCraft

-**TextCraft** is a Python library designed to analyze and perturb text classification models, specifically focusing on generating adversarial examples that retain similar sentiment scores to the original sentence.
-By using state-of-the-art techniques such as **paraphrasing**, **word swapping**, and **Particle Swarm Optimization (PSO)**, it creates modified sentences that challenge the model while preserving the intended classification probabilities.
-This is done in a black-box setting where only the output of the model is available.
+This library designed to analyze and perturb text classification models, specifically focusing on generating adversarial examples that retain similar sentiment scores to the original sentence.
+By using techniques such as **paraphrasing**, **word swapping**, and **Particle Swarm Optimization (PSO)**, it creates modified sentences that challenge the model while preserving the intended classification probabilities.
+This is done in a black-box setting where only the output of the model is accesible.

 ## Features